mingchao-zhang/SceneSifter/README.md

 ### Setup remote API keys

-Out of safety concerns, we didn't put our OpenAI key in the config file.
-To enable the ChatGPT service, you need to pop in your own OpenAI key.
+Out of safety concerns, we didn't put our [OpenAI key](https://platform.openai.com/) in the config file.
+To enable the ChatGPT service, you need to manually add your own OpenAI key.

 In `backend/src/application.properties.ini`, set
 ```